Whataroa

 Whataroa is a small township in southern Westland on the West Coast of New Zealand's South Island.
 It is located on alluvial flats to the west of the Whataroa River. passes through Whataroa on its route from Ross to Franz Josef / Waiau.
 Hari Hari is 31 km to the north-east, and Franz Josef is 32 km to the south-west.

-The population of Whataroa and its surrounding area was 288 in the 2013 census, a decrease of 117 from 2006.

 Whataroa is located in an agricultural area where dairying is the primary activity.
 The town contains establishments such as a school, two churches, and a dairy and tearooms.
 Whataroa is the base for tours of the nearby Waitangiroto Nature Reserve, the location of the only breeding colony of kōtuku or white heron (Ardea alba modesta) in New Zealand.

 Name

 The Māori name of the area was Matainui, still preserved in the Matainui Creek which passes through the town.
 A post office was built in what is now the centre of the settlement in the 1930s and named the Matainui P.O. but when it was moved to a new building the locals petitioned for it to be renamed "Wataroa" (spelled thus), after the nearby river and flats.
 Wataroa was the standard spelling of the settlement's name for many years, and is still a common pronunciation by locals.
 The post office was changed to the official name "Whataroa" in 1951.
 The Māori word whata means an elevated stage, and roa denotes "long or tall".